munisam06/Home-Fish-Pond-Automation/README.md

 # Installation
- 1. Open the project in the Arduino IDE
+ 1. Open the project {Smart_Fish_Pond} in the Arduino IDE
  2. Install required libraries
  3. Configure the following in the VOneMqttClient.h file

   #define WIFI_SSID "Your_WiFi_Name"
   #define WIFI_PASSWORD "Your_WiFi_Password"

+Note:
-  V-One Cloud Device IDs: Replace the placeholders with your actual device IDs from the V-One Cloud portal.
+ V-One Cloud Device IDs: Replace the placeholders with actual device IDs from the V-One Cloud portal.

 4. Upload the code to your ESP32.